OnStepX ConfiguratorOnStep Configuration Generator

 Nothing runs on anyone's private server.
 All three free-tier services are transparent: you can inspect the configurator source (GitHub Pages serves it), the Worker source, the build workflow, the PlatformIO config.
 If the whole thing disappeared tomorrow, you could clone all three repos and deploy your own in under an hour — see SETUP-COMPILE-SERVICE.md in the configurator repo.

-1b · OnStepX vs SmartHandController — the mode switch
+1b · OnStepX vs SmartHandController vs SmartWebServer — the mode switch

 The big toggle at the top of the page picks which firmware you're building: